tryton/cookiecutter-tryton/README.txt

 * Vanilla testing setup with `unittest` and `python setup.py test`
 * Drone_: Ready for Drone Continuous Integration testing
-* Tox_: Setup to easily test for Python (2.7, 3.3, 3.4 and 3.5), PyPy, SQlite,
+* Tox_: Setup to easily test for Python, PyPy, SQlite and PostgreSQL
-  PostgreSQL and MySQL

 Quickstart
 ----------